If there is no pregnancy tissue left in your womb, no treatment is required.

 This involves taking tablets that cause the cervix to open, allowing the tissue to pass out.
 In most cases, you will be offered tablets called pessaries that are inserted directly into your vagina, where they dissolve.
 However, tablets that you swallow may be available if you prefer.
-A medication called mifepristone is usually used first, followed 48 hours later by a medication called misoprostol.
+A medication called mifepristone is sometimes used first, followed 48 hours later by a medication called misoprostol.

 The effects of misoprostol tablets usually begin within a few hours.
 You will experience symptoms similar to a heavy period, such as cramping and heavy vaginal bleeding.
 You may also experience vaginal bleeding for up to three weeks.